MikeSusutZZ/Project-Quazar/README.md

 - Select `Create new branch...` and enter the name for your branch, such as `feature/add-scoreboard`, then hit `Enter`.

+- Click `Publish Branch`, in the left sidebar, to push your branch to GitHub.

 - Check the bottom-left corner to ensure you're on your new branch.

 #### (2) Writing Code